Lekewhite01/customer_segmentation/README.md

 2. `python3 train.py` - to build the model and save it.
 3. `python3 label_data.py` - to append cluster labels to the training data and save it to its destination path.

-The labelled dataframe is then read into a fresh notebook to extensively detail the attributes of each cluster with respect to `state`, `city`, `payment type`, `product category`, and `price`.
+The labelled dataframe was then read into the `cluster_interpretation.ipynb` notebook to extensively detail the attributes of each cluster with respect to `state`, `payment type`, `product category`, and `price`.

 # Findings
 The findings from this project and detailed information about the methodology are contained in this [document](https://docs.google.com/document/d/1FbqiSLnFNdEo3Iw9fEpiuusADT5dv9hWkUm95Po21rM/edit#heading=h.gd4l5lj7nzoj).